danapixels/digi-garden/blog/cursor-diary.md

 Everyone was really excited and spamming emotes, moving their cursors around wildly.
 This caused a lot of lag LOL.
 I asked Cursor to add optimizations for rendering and throttling the furniture since the real-time positions are broadcasted to everyone.
 I'll need to test this further to see how I can reduce lag for everyone.

 Lots of users liked using the plants to either make art or communicate a message.
-I guess in a non-verbal space, we always look to communicate.

 ![[pride.png]]